 My Counselling experience has come from a variety of settings.
 I have worked with Cruse Bereavement where I learned a lot about loss and grief and that we all grieve in our own way.
 I also worked with Aberdeen Foyer which works with young adults and upwards.
 I also have experience of working with EAP companies offering a time limited service.

 I am currently working as a Counsellor with the NHS where I work with a variety of clients with many different issues.
-I am also working as a Sex and Relationship Therapist with Avenue offering therapy to Individuals and couples with sexual and relationship problems.
-I also have my own Private Counselling Practice where I can offer a space that suits the individual or couple depending on their needs.
+I am also working as a Sex and Relationship Therapist with an organisation based in Aberdeen offering therapy to Individuals and Couples with sexual and relationship problems.

 Areas of counselling I deal with